dtcenter/METviewer/docs/Users_Guide/etb_plot.rst

 For a conclusive result, both one-sided tests must be rejected, concluding the difference of the means falls within the upper and lower equivalence bounds.

+MET employs CI's along with the user-defined tolerance bounds, which can be used to employ an equivalence test.
+In this case, H0 is accepted if the CI bounds fall completely between the tolerance bounds, and H0 is rejected otherwise.

 How-To
 -------